Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: PdM policies

 \begin{enumerate} \item[]\emph{1.
 Without monitoring}:

 Considering a situation without monitoring (NM), renewal theory can be used to find the optimal time for ordering.
-The corresponding objective function for a deterministic ordering time $\tord$ is formulated as:
+The objective function for a deterministic ordering time $\tord$ is formulated as:

-and the corresponding initial ECTR is found by solving the optimization problem:
+and the corresponding initial estimate for the cost rate is found by solving the optimization problem:

-With monitoring and prognostics, the ECTR will be lower than without.
-Hence, $ECTR_0$ according to \Cref{eq:opt_prob_ord_nm} is an upper bound on the ECTR value.
-As a consequence, if this value of $ECTR_0$ is used in the policy of \Cref{eq:obj_func_ord_nm}, the penalty for early ordering is overestimated, which results in a PdM policy that prefers late ordering.
+With monitoring and prognostics, the policy's cost rate will be lower than without.
+Hence, $c_{\infty,0}$ according to \Cref{eq:opt_prob_ord_nm} is an upper bound on the true long-running maintenance cost per unit time.
+As a consequence, if this value of $c_{\infty,0}$ is used in the policy of \Cref{eq:obj_func_ord_nm}, the penalty for early ordering is overestimated, which results in a PdM policy that prefers late ordering.

 \item[]\emph{2.
 Perfect ordering}: